5 Totally Bogus Things You Only Think You Know About Allergies

-As one of the 60 million Americans who suffer from allergies, according to the Allergy and Asthma Association, you may think you’re already aware of everything there is to know about allergies and the allergens that trigger them.
+As one of the 60 million Americans who suffers from allergies, according to the Allergy and Asthma Association, you may think you’re already aware of everything there is to know about allergies and the allergens that trigger them.
 You may actually “know” much less than you think.

 Misconceptions about allergies and what causes an allergic attack are nearly as widespread as allergies themselves.
 Here are five common myths about allergy triggers and the facts behind them: